-It is our role to take care of the Earth, to take care of the Planet – God’s creation.
-It is our responsibility to cherish it, to look after it and to pass it on to other generations."
+As a matter of love and gratitude, it is our role to take care of the Earth, to take care of the Planet – God’s creation.
+It is our responsibility to cherish it and to pass on our planetary life to future generations."